Skip to main content

 MethodPurpose

-begin()Start a transaction
+begin()Start a transaction (defaults to REQUIRED + DEFAULT)

-commit(), commit(TransactionStatus)Commit a transaction
+commit() / commit(TransactionStatus)Commit a transaction

-rollBack(), rollBack(TransactionStatus)Roll back a transaction
+rollBack() / rollBack(TransactionStatus)Roll back a transaction

-hasTransaction()Check if a transaction exists
+hasTransaction()Check if a transaction is in progress

 info

-The same transaction manager can open multiple transactions in sequence.
+• The same transaction manager can open multiple transactions in sequence.
 See Propagation and Isolation for how they interact.

 How it works